Do Independent Contractors Get Paid for Training?

 2. Faster Project Completion

-If the project assigned to an independent contractor uses a company-specific process, it will take some time for the contractor to familiarize themselves with it.
+If the project assigned to an independent contractor uses a company-specific process, the contractor will need to familiarize themselves with it.
 This will also increase the amount of time they need to spend completing the tasks assigned to them.

 Letting a contractor work on a job without helping them familiarize themselves with your company’s processes may also lead to confusion and mistakes.